taocpp/PEGTL/doc/Errors-and-Exceptions.md

 #### Must

-Usually in a string literal, the backslash *must* be followed by one of a certain set of characters.
+Inside a string literal, the backslash *must* be followed by one of a certain set of characters.

 If the following input character is not valid, we do not want to allow back-tracking via a local failure.
 We rather want to generate a global failure *at that point* by throwing an exception.